pomsky-lang/pomsky/book/src/advanced-examples/emails.md

 )
 ```

+Notice how the complex logic for matching a number between '0' and '255' is replaced by a simple
+`range` expression in rulex.

-Rulexes this complicated would profit from some features I have planned.
-They are
+Rulexes this complicated would also profit from a feature I have planned, but not yet implemented:

-- Variables
-- Matching a range of decimal numbers
+Variables.

-If these features were implemented, we could write the above as follows:
+With variables, we could write the above as follows:

 ```rulex
 CharBeforeAt = ['a'-'z' '0'-'9' "!#$%&'*+/=?^_`{|}~-"];